Success and Motivation

 Note:

-Place your goals in open places to remind you every day of what it is you wish or plan to do.
+Place your goals in open places to remind you every day of what you wish or plan to do.
 Put them on your walls, desk, computer monitor, bathroom mirror, or refrigerator as a regular reminder.

 4. Make an effective Plan

 This step is always sidelined in the process of goal setting.
 You get so focused on the result that you skip planning all of the steps that are required in the process.
 By writing out each step, and then cancelling each one off as you finalize it, you will observe that you are moving forward towards your greatest goal.
-This is very important if your goal is big and requires much, or long-term plan or action.
+This is very important if your goal is big and requires much or a long-term plan or action.

 5. Focus on It!